Child Abduction Australia

 If this has happened to you, then you need to immediately get in touch with the police and Collective Family Law Group.

-However, if the country is not a signatory then Collective Family Law Group will communicate with best legal firm available in that country and have your child / children returned back to you.
+However, if the country is not a signatory then Collective Family Law Group will communicate with a best legal firm available in that country and have your child/children returned back to you.

 Contact Us at Our Brisbane or Gold Coast Office